Roy Johnson (1930s outfielder): Playing career

 One month into the 1937 season, the Yankees lost two in a row to the Tigers.
 Johnson thought that manager Joe McCarthy was brooding over the losses and snapped, "What's the guy expect to do, win every day?"
 In a horrible stroke of luck, McCarthy happened to overhear him.
 Almost as soon as he returned to the team hotel, McCarthy called general manager Ed Barrow and demanded that Johnson be waived immediately.
 Barrow obliged; Tommy Henrich took his spot on the roster.
 The Boston Bees of the National League claimed Johnson off waivers, and Johnson played 92 games as a Bee through April 27, 1938, when he was sent to the minors.
 He would never play in the majors again.

 In his ten-season career covering 1,155 games, Johnson posted a .296 batting average (1,292-for-4,359) with 716 runs, 275 doubles, 83 triples, 58 home runs, 555 RBI, 135 stolen bases, 489 walks, .369 on-base percentage and .437 slugging percentage.
-He recorded a .938 fielding percentage as an outfielder.
+He recorded a .938 fielding percentage at all three outfield positions.

 Roy Johnson died in Tacoma at the age of 70 on September 10, 1973.